awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 An encrypted string that uniquely identifies a request\.
 The `requestId` value also appears in CloudFront access logs as the `x-edge-request-id`\.
 For more information, see [Configuring and Using Access Logs](AccessLogs.md) and [Web Distribution Log File Format](AccessLogs.md#BasicDistributionFileFormat)\.

 **request – One of the following:**
-+ Viewer request – The request that CloudFront received from the viewer and that might have been modified by the Lambda function that was triggered by a viewer request event
++ Viewer request – The request that CloudFront received from the viewer and that might have been modified by the Lambda function that was triggered by a viewer request event\.
-+ Origin request – The request that CloudFront forwarded to the origin and that might have been modified by the Lambda function that was triggered by an origin request event
++ Origin request – The request that CloudFront forwarded to the origin and that might have been modified by the Lambda function that was triggered by an origin request event\.
 If the Lambda function modifies the request object, the changes are ignored\.

 **response – One of the following:**
-+ Viewer response – The response that CloudFront will return to the viewer for viewer response events\.
++ Viewer response – The response that CloudFront returns to the viewer for viewer response events\.
-+ Origin response – The response that CloudFront received from the origin for origin response events\.
++ Origin response – The response that CloudFront receives from the origin for origin response events\.

 **status**
 The HTTP status code that CloudFront returns to the viewer\.